 “…And had you been severe and harsh-hearted, they would have broken away from about you; so pass over (their faults), and ask (Allah’s) Forgiveness for them…” [Quran – 3:159]

 We don’t see and hear ourselves when we are angry, especially when dealing with our kids.
 We shout, scream, and say things that are considered very mean in an adult world.
 Verbal bullets are shot and kids are left wounded.

 I don’t realize the intensity of my behavior until I see someone else doing the same, and immediately I find myself in them.
-I realize the severity of my rage when I hear mothers shouting at the tops of their voices.
-I can hear them despite the fact that we don’t share the same house and sometimes are not even immediate neighbors.
-Alhamdulillah!
-He notifies us before we could think bad about others or before we even try to implant that mustard seed of arrogance in our hearts.
-What a mercy of Allah!
-Indeed, He is The Ever-Watching and The Wise!
+I realize the severity of my rage when I hear mothers shouting at the top of their voices.
+I can hear them despite the fact that we don’t share the same house.
+And every time it happens, the first image that pops into my head is…Myself!
+So I would like to highlight a few important points (reminding myself first, because I need them day in and day out as much as you):

 1: Think of your children as Allah’s amaanah instead of your own property

 Controlling anger as a parent is hard when deep down inside you feel like you own these children because you gave birth to them.
 You see, we don’t even own ourselves, let alone our kids.
 We all are Allah’s amaanah and so are they!